lpkyrius/event-subscription/README.md

 1. Install the dependencies with pip install -r requirements.txt.
 2. Start the server with uvicorn app.main:app --reload.
 3. Access the application at http://127.0.0.1:8000/static/form.html.

-This framework provides a basic application where questions are loaded, products are listed with their prices, and a total is calculated based on the quantities selected.